Sunday, January 8, 2012

 Add the cornstarch slurry.

 Cook about 1 minute or until the juices have thickened.
+Season with 1 tsp. salt and 2 tsp. soy sauce (adjust as needed).
 Pour the filling mixture into a bowl and let cool.

 Spring roll wrappers.